-ArduSkyBot v1.0, an open source educational printbot [Git repo]**

-Early:

 ArduSkyBot v1.0, an open source educational printbot [Git repo] by carlosgs is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure carlosgs would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure carlosgs would love to see what you've printed.
+Please document your print and share a Make with the community.